15 proven strategies to break the cold start loop and get your first users

 Strategy 7: Pay Them to Join

-Offer financial incentives for early supply — guaranteed payouts, sign-up bonuses, reduced commissions, or free premium features.
+Offer financial incentives for early supply - guaranteed payouts, sign-up bonuses, reduced commissions, or free premium features.
 This costs money but solves the cold start fast.
 Many successful marketplaces subsidized one side early on.
+(If you're not sure how to think about commission rates, the marketplace software comparison walks through pricing models.)

 Strategy 8: Build a Supplementary Product